-104.1 Your membership of the Association will end and the Committee will cancel your share and record the ending of your membership in the Register of Members if:-
+- 10.1 Your membership of the Association will end and the Committee will cancel your share and record the ending of your membership in the Register of Members if:- - 10.1.1 You resign your membership by giving the Secretary one month's notice in writing at the registered office provided that you give up your Tenancy Agreement at the same time. - 10.1.2 You have ceased to occupy the house provided by the Association under the Tenancy Agreement; or - 10.1.3 Your Tenancy Agreement ends or is ended; or - 10.1.4 You have died; or - 10.1.5 You fail to sign a Tenancy Agreement as required by Rule 6; or - 10.1.6 The Association receives a complaint about your behaviour and two-thirds of the Members voting at a special general meeting agree to end your membership.
+The following conditions apply to this procedure: - 10.1.6.1 the complaint must be in writing and must relate to behaviour which could harm the interests of the Association. - 10.1.6.2 the Secretary must notify the Member of the complaint in writing not less than one calendar month before the meeting takes place;

-- 104.1.1 You resign your membership by giving the Secretary one month's notice in writing at the registered office provided that you give up your Tenancy Agreement at the same time.
-You resign your membership giving seven days' notice in writing to the Secretary at the registered office; or - 10.1.2 You have ceased to occupy the house provided by the Association under the Tenancy Agreement; or - 10.1.3 Your Tenancy Agreement ends or is ended; or - 10.1.4 You are a prospective tenant and you have notified the Association in writing that you no longer require accommodation to be provided by the Association or you have refused to enter into a Tenancy Agreement which the Association has offered to you; or - 10.1.45 You have died; or - 10.1.56 You fail to sign a Tenancy Agreement as required by Rule 6; or - 11.1.2 The Committee reasonably believes that you have failed to tell the Association of a change of address as required by Rule 10; or - 11.1.3 For five annual general meetings in a row you have not attended, submitted apologies, exercised a postal vote or appointed a representative to attend and vote on your behalf by proxy; or - 104.1.647 The Association receives a complaint about your behaviour and two-thirds of the Members voting at a special general meeting agree to end your membership.
-The following conditions apply to this procedure: - 104.1.64 the complaint must be in writing and must relate to behaviour which could harm 7.1 the interests of the Association. - 104.1.67 the Secretary must notify the Member of the complaint in writing not less than one calendar month before the meeting takes place; - 104.1.64 the notice for the special general meeting will give details of the business for $\overline{2}$.3 which the meeting is being called; - 104.1.67 you will be called to answer the complaint at the meeting.
-The Members present 4.4 will consider the evidence supporting the complaint and any evidence you decide to introduce; - $1\underline{0}4.1.\underline{6}4$ the Members can vote in person or through a representative by proxy; 7.5 - 104.1.76 if you receive proper notice but do not go to the meeting without providing a good reason, the meeting will go ahead without you and the Members will be entitled to vote to end your membership.
+- 10.1.6.3 the notice for the special general meeting will give details of the business for which the meeting is being called; - 10.1.6.4 you will be called to answer the complaint at the meeting.
+The Members present will consider the evidence supporting the complaint and any evidence you decide to introduce: - 10.1.6.5 the Members can vote in person or through a representative by proxy; - 10.1.6.6 if you receive proper notice but do not go to the meeting without providing a good reason, the meeting will go ahead without you and the Members will be entitled to vote to end your membership. - 10.2 If your membership is ended in accordance with Rule 10.1.6, you will immediately cease to be a Member from the date that the resolution to end your membership was passed and any further application for membership by you will need to be approved by two-thirds of the Members voting at a general meeting. - 10.3 If your Tenancy Agreement ends or is ended, you will cease to be a Member seven days after the Tenancy Agreement comes to an end unless within those seven days you enter into a new Tenancy Agreement with us.